stageleft/redmine_daily_ticket_generator/README.md

   2. see setup.xml.sample and edit setup.xml

-     You need project id, author id and assgned_to id  from setup.xml.
+     You need project id, author id and assgned_to id from setup.xml.sample

      You set subject and description as you like.